sciZer0/7/v/README.md

 <i><b>
 Decreasing Circulating Supply is the impossible thing for each of the existing blockchains.

-At best, such an extremely-deflationary nature of tokenomics should result in a great rise in the voting power of the Vote Token over time.</b></i>
+At best, such an highly-deflationary nature of tokenomics should result in a great rise in the voting power of the Vote Token over time.</b></i>